maxdotr/Unity-Goal-Oriented-State-Machine/README.md

 1. Create a list of actions.
 2. Define any prerequisites (conditions for execution).
-3. Pass them to the `Goal` constructor along with the goal's priority and whether it is repeatable.
+3. Pass them to the `Goal` constructor with associated parameters:
+- PrerequisitesMet: A delegate to a method that returns a status code.
+The goal will only be available for execution when both this delegate returns true and when online.
+- GoalWeight: The weight of the goal.
+Higher weights (higher in integer, 99 > 1), signal to the StateManager the priority for execution of available goals.
+- RepeatableOnFail: If, when failed and after the fail action is completed, this goal can rejoin goals available for execution.
+- RepeatableOnSuccess: If, when completed successfully, the goal can rejoin goals available for execution.
+- Offline: Whether this goal is available for execution.
+This can be changed at any time after initialization.

 ```csharp
 LinkedList<Action> goalActions = new LinkedList<Action>();